An Overall Assessment If You're Considering Purchase

 - Is your garden suitable for a ground loop?
 It does not have to be huge, but the ground in your garden has to be suitable for digging enough deep borehole.

 - Is your home appropriately insulated?
 For the heating system to be effective it is essential that your home is well insulated.
-Ground source heat pump will provide you with the best efficiency when producing heat at a lower temperature than traditional boilers.
+The ground source heat pump will provide you with the best efficiency when producing heat at a lower temperature than traditional boilers.

 - Is the system intended for future development?
 Supplementary way to reduce the cost of installations is to combine it with other building work.
 Moreover, a ground source heat pump is more suitable for new build properties than retrofitting to an existing home.